Contact 3-manifolds, holomorphic curves and intersection theory: Asymptotics of punctured holomorphic curves

-{\arabic{section}} If $u_1 \in \mM_g(\widehat{W},J;\boldsymbol{\gamma}_1^+,\boldsymbol{\gamma}_1^-)$ and $u_2 \in \mM_g(\widehat{W},J;\boldsymbol{\gamma}_2^+,\boldsymbol{\gamma}_2^-)$ are two asymptotically cylindrical holomorphic curves in a $4$-dimensional completed symplectic cobordism, it remains true as in the closed case that intersections of $u_1$ with $u_2$ are isolated and positive unless both curves have identical images (i.e.~they cover the same simple curve up to parametrization).
+If\CUP{This material will be published by Cambridge University Press as \textsl{Contact 3-Manifolds, Holomorphic Curves and Intersection Theory} by Chris Wendl.
+This pre-publication version is free to view and download for personal use only.
+Not for re-distribution, re-sale or use in derivative works. \copyright Chris Wendl, 2019.} $u_1 \in \mM_g(\widehat{W},J;\boldsymbol{\gamma}_1^+,\boldsymbol{\gamma}_1^-)$ and $u_2 \in \mM_g(\widehat{W},J;\boldsymbol{\gamma}_2^+,\boldsymbol{\gamma}_2^-)$ are two asymptotically cylindrical holomorphic curves in a $4$-dimensional completed symplectic cobordism, it remains true as in the closed case that intersections of $u_1$ with $u_2$ are isolated and positive unless both curves have identical images (i.e.~they cover the same simple curve up to parametrization).
 Since the domains are no longer compact, however, it is not obvious whether the number of intersections is still finite.
 If it is finite, then one can define an algebraic intersection number

 which is guaranteed to be nonnegative, and strictly positive unless the two curves are disjoint.
 Such a number is not very useful though unless it is \emph{homotopy invariant}, i.e.~we would like to know that for any family $u_s \in \mM_g(\widehat{W},J;\boldsymbol{\gamma}_1^+,\boldsymbol{\gamma}_1^-)$ that depends continuously (with respect to the topology of the moduli space) on a parameter $s \in [0,1]$, we have $u_0 \cdot u_2 = u_1 \cdot u_2$.
 This turns out to be \emph{false} in general, as the noncompactness of the domains can allow intersections to escape to infinity and disappear under homotopies (see Figure~\ref{fig:escape}).
 It is a very powerful fact, first suggested by Hofer and then worked out in detail by Siefring \cites{Siefring:thesis,Siefring:asymptotics, Siefring:intersection}, that this phenomenon can be controlled: one can define for any two distinct punctured holomorphic curves a count of \emph{virtual} intersections that are ``hidden at infinity,'' such that the sum of this number with $u_1 \cdot u_2$ is homotopy invariant.
-We will define this precisely in the next lecture and explain some applications in Lecture~5.
+We will define this precisely in the next lecture and explain some applications in Lecture~\ref{sec:5}.
 As a preliminary step, it is necessary to gain a fairly precise understanding of the asymptotic behavior of punctured holomorphic curves, so that will be the topic for this lecture.